pederz/imt4126_SFI/README.md

 # :computer: Local Hardware
 <!-- Setup on local hardware -->

+All files that are used for local hardware in the project, are in the [Local Hardware](LocalHardware) folder.

 ## Setup
 Ensure that you have a NVIDIA® GPU card with CUDA® architectures 3.5, 5.0, 6.0, 7.0, 7.5, 8.0 and higher than 8.0.
 List over [CUDA®-enabled GPU cards](https://developer.nvidia.com/cuda-gpus).
 Version number that was used in the project is in parentheses.